butlerjoe51/Interactive-CO2-Dashboard-Python/README.md

 # Interactive-CO2-Dashboard-Python

 This is an interactive visualization dashboard in Python with the Panel library.
 The `panel` and `hvplot` libraries are recommeneded alongside building the program in Jupyter Lab.
+The dependacies needed to build this program are at `dependacies.txt`

 To serve the dashboard locally, use the command: